jungangc/jungangc.github.io/_pages/about.md

 My current duties include:
 1. **Leading the development of newest version of [EASiTool](https://gccc.beg.utexas.edu/easitool)** – a Python-based CO₂ storage capacity estimation platform that is trusted and used by **>100 professionals** from industry, government, and academia.
 2. **Employing and developing machine learning algorithms** to improve the description, prediction, and control of subsurface systems, with a particular focus on **carbon capture and storage (CCS)**.

+I obtained my Ph.D. in Petroleum Engineering in 2024 from **Texas A&M University**, where my research focused on numerical simulation, scientific machine learning, deep learning-based surrogate modeling, and reinforcement learning applications.

+Outside of work, I'm also interested in exploring **LLM applications**, and I enjoy activities like **playing tennis 🎾**.
 ---

 ## My research interests include:

-- Multi-agent reinforcement learning and game-theoretic approaches for CO₂ storage optimization
-- Uncertainty quantification of subsurface systems under safety and regulatory constraints
+- CCS, computational geoenergy, machine learning
-- Integration of geoscience domain knowledge with AI/ML to advance sustainable energy solutions
+- Integration of domain knowledge with AI/ML to advance sustainable energy solutions
 - Development of reproducible, open-source tools for reservoir modeling and CO₂ storage assessment

 ---